shun60s/Vocal-Tube-Estimation2/README.md

 python pks2tube3.py  --peaks [ list of three peak frequency]
 ```
 It will show an example of three tube area and tube length.
-In frequency response figure, red dot mark means target peak frequency, and cyan x mark means estimation result.
-They may differ some.
+In frequency response figure, cyan x mark means target peak frequency, and red dot mark means estimation result.
+They may differ some.  'min cost' means average of their difference.

 Example 1
 ```